adhityaravi/pysolv/README.md

 <p>The motivation behind PySolv is to create one-stop-shop python package for most of the available iterative linear
 solvers.
-PySolv is focused majorly on iterative linear solvers and currently PySolv is not intended to be a generalized linear algebra pacakge with fucntionalities like singualr value decomposition, matrix factorizations etc.</p>
+PySolv is focused majorly on iterative linear solvers and currently PySolv is not intended to be a generalized linear algebra package with functionalities like singular value decomposition, matrix factorizations etc.</p>

 ## Getting started

-See **Usage** notes on how to use the installed PySolv pacakge.
+See **Usage** notes on how to use the installed PySolv package.
 To install PySolv on your local system, the following steps are necessary:

 ### Requirements